monarchwadia/slashterisk/_posts/2019/2019-06-11-the-shockingly-fun-diagram-tool-that-will-change-your-life-as-a-programmer-plantuml.markdown

 In short, if you can code, you should absolutely do yourself a favour and spend a few hours learning PlantUML.

+## Next steps

+In my [next post][e565e2e6], I'll explain how to install PlantUML and offer an explanation of how it works.

 ## Why you should trust me

 Source: I've been using PlantUML for 5 years and I absolutely love it.
 PlantUML saved my developer-soul as a consultant working with corporations.
 My corporate clients often (and for good reason) need ideas rendered in a shareable, visual format that can be put up on slides and passed around in PDFs.
 PlantUML lets me deliver value while staying true to my technical roots.

+  [e565e2e6]: /2019/06/12/plantuml-getting-started.html "PlantUML: Getting Started"

 [9fd06373]: https://real-world-plantuml.com "Real World PlantUML"